ImperialCollegeLondon/wsi/docs/paper/paper.md

 # Acknowledgements

-WSIMOD was developed by Barnaby Dobson and Liu Leyang.
+WSIMOD was developed by Barnaby Dobson and Leyang Liu.
 Theoretical support was provided by Ana Mijic.
 Testing the WSIMOD over a variety of applications has been performed by Fangjun Peng, Vladimir Krivstov and Samer Muhandes.
+Software development support was provided by Imperial College's Research Software Engineering service, in particular from Diego Alonso and Dan Davies.

 The design of WSIMOD was significantly influenced by [CityDrain3](https://github.com/gregorburger/CityDrain3),